Parallel random LiDAR with spatial multiplexing of a many-mode laser: Axial resolution

 The axial resolution of random LiDAR is determined by the time scale of intensity fluctuation, or the bandwidth of the RF spectrum.
 To investigate how broad the RF spectrum is for the detuned cavity, we replace the aforementioned amplified photodetector with one having an order-of-magnitude higher bandwidth (Newport, 818-BB-36, 22 GHz bandwidth) combined with a low-noise amplifier (AT Microwave, AT-LNA-0018-3825H, 38-dB gain).
 The far-field emission out of the laser cavity is collected and sampled by a real-time high-speed oscilloscope (Keysight UXR0204A, 20 GHz bandwidth) at a sampling rate of 128 GS/s.

 As shown in Fig~\ref{fig2}(a), the measured emission intensity exhibits rapid random fluctuation in time.
 The RF spectrum in Fig.~\ref{fig2}(b) features densely packed peaks caused by many-mode beating.
-Each peak has a narrow linewidth ($\sim$5 kHz measured from 1 $\mu$s-long trace, frequency resolution of 1 kHz).
-The numerous peaks are distributed more or less uniformly over a broad range of RF.
+Each peak has a narrow linewidth ($\sim$5 kHz measured from 1 ms-long trace, frequency resolution of 1 kHz).
+The numerous peaks are distributed more or less uniformly over a broad range in the RF domain.
 These peaks have irregular spacings and varying amplitudes, constituting a broad, dense RF spectrum.
 The sharp drop at 20 GHz is due to the limited bandwidth of the oscilloscope.

 The wide RF spectrum corresponds to a short time scale of emission intensity fluctuation.
 Figure~\ref{fig2}(c) shows the temporal autocorrelation of intensity trace from the detuned degenerate cavity laser.
 The correlation width $\Delta t_c$, defined by full-width-at-half-maximum (FWHM) of the temporal correlation function $C_t(\Delta t)$, is 45 ps.
 It determines the axial resolution of the random LiDAR, namely, two targets separated axially by a distance $\Delta D = c\Delta t_c/2 = 7$ mm, can be resolved with $\Delta t_c = 45$ ps.